gnramsay/trekpedia/README.md

 ## Current known BUGS

-- ~~Single-season Series currently won't be decoded; [issue #7][i7] is open for this.~~
-- There is no detection of two-part episodes **written as a single entry**, so the numbering is a little wrong when we parse them.
-I will look at fixing this when the main functionality is bug-free.
-- Star Trek:Prodigy data is quite different and crashes again so has temporarily been disabled and will not be generated until I fix that.
+- `Star Trek: Prodigy` data is quite different and crashes again so has temporarily been disabled and will not be generated until I fix that.

 ## Further Enhancements planned